Eugenie Scott

 Eugenie Carol Scott (born October 24, 1945) is an American physical anthropologist who has been active in opposing the teaching of young Earth creationism and intelligent design in schools.
 She coined the term "Gish gallop" to describe a fallacious rhetorical technique of overwhelming an interlocutor with as many individually weak arguments as possible, in order to prevent rebuttal of the whole argument.

-From 1986 to 2014, Scott served as the Executive Director of the National Center for Science Education, a nonprofit science education organization supporting teaching of evolutionary science.
+From 1986 to 2014, Scott served as the executive director of the National Center for Science Education, a nonprofit science education organization supporting teaching of evolutionary science.
 Since 2013, Scott has been listed on their advisory council.

 Scott serves on the Board of Trustees of Americans United for Separation of Church and State.
 Scott is a member of the Board of Advisers for the publication, Scientific American.
 She is also a Fellow of the Committee for Skeptical Inquiry (CSI) and GWUP.

 Early life and education

-Scott grew up in Wisconsin and first became interested in anthropology after reading her sister's anthropology textbook.
+Scott was born in 1945 in La Crosse, Wisconsin.
+She grew up in Wisconsin and first became interested in anthropology after reading her sister's anthropology textbook.
+She was raised in Christian Science but later joined a Congregational church.

-Scott received BS and MS degrees from the University of Wisconsin–Milwaukee, followed by a PhD from the University of Missouri.
-She joined the University of Kentucky as a physical anthropologist in 1974, and shortly thereafter attended a debate between her mentor James A. Gavan and the young Earth creationist Duane Gish, which piqued her interest in the creation–evolution controversy.
-She also taught at the University of Colorado and at California State University, Hayward.
-Her research work focused on medical anthropology, and skeletal biology.
+Scott received a B.S. in 1967 and an M.S. in 1968 from the University of Wisconsin–Milwaukee.
+She was an instructor in anthropology at California State College at Hayward from 1968 to 1970, then received a Ph.D. in anthropology from the University of Missouri in 1974.
+She developed an interest in creationism in 1971 while a graduate student, and became fascinated with creation science literature.
+Her thesis at Missouri was titled, "Dental Evolution in Pre-Columbian Coastal Peru".